ToolJet/ToolJet/docs/versioned_docs/version-2.2.0/how-to/use-s3-presigned-url-to-upload-docs.md

 ---
-id: use-s3-presigned-url-to-upload-docs
+id: use-s3-signed-url-to-upload-docs
-title: Use S3 pre-signed URL to upload documents
+title: Use S3 signed URL to upload documents
 ---

-# Use S3 pre-signed URL to upload documents
+# Use S3 signed URL to upload documents

-In this how-to guide, you'll learn how you can upload documents to S3 buckets using the **S3 pre-signed URL** from a ToolJet application.
+In this how-to guide, you'll learn to upload documents to S3 buckets using the **S3 signed URL** from a ToolJet application.

 For this guide, We are going to use one of the existing templates on ToolJet: **S3 File explorer**